Creamy Green Pea Salad with Bacon

 Featured with this Recipe

-1. Ingredients in Green Pea Salad
+1. Ingredients in Pea Salad

-3. Frequently Asked Questions
+5. Frequently Asked Questions about Pea Salad

-4. More Tasty Salads
+6. More Tasty Salads

-5. How to Make Creamy Green Pea Salad with Bacon
+7. How to Make Pea Salad

-6. Creamy Green Pea Salad with Bacon Recipe
+8. Creamy Pea Salad with Bacon Recipe

 Green Pea Salad with Bacon is one of our favorite spring and summertime side dishes.
 Crisp green peas are a staple around our house, whether we grow our own or raid our mom’s garden!
 But even on the years we don’t plant peas, we love to make this vibrant, crisp and creamy salad.
 The dish just adds the right amount of color and flavor to so many summer meals.
 It’s easy, low carb, completely gluten free, and so yummy!
 Make this salad for your next patio picnic, spring luncheon or neighborhood potluck supper.

-Ingredients in Green Pea Salad
+Ingredients in Pea Salad

 • Frozen Peas – you can also use fresh or canned peas.

 • Mayonnaise – To make this pea salad a bit more healthy, you can substitute Greek Yogurt for the mayo in the sauce.
 If you like the flavor of Miracle Whip instead, swap that for the mayo too.
-Another sauce option is to use Ranch dressing or Italian dressing.
+Another sauce option is to whisk in Ranch dressing or Italian dressing.
 It won’t be as creamy but it’s really delicious!

 • Sour Cream